jodyhuntatx/aap-demo/README.md

-# aap-demo - master branch
+# Poorly formed playbook yaml
-Ansible Automation Platform demo
+Ansible Automation Platform will not recognize